Developing a mission-driven compensation strategy

 - Develop or update your job descriptions so that positions, roles and responsibilities are accurately defined.
 Having updated job descriptions is becoming even more crucial in the new era of pay transparency regulations.

 - Develop a salary structure and calculate the financial impact of implementing that structure.
+Salary benchmarking and job evaluation are key components.
+Ensure the structure aligns with 501c3 salary rules and nonprofit pay practices.

 - Document the compensation plan.
 Proper documentation helps ensure all aspects of the plan are recorded and justified while providing a log to reference the future.
+A nonprofit compensation policy sample can provide a helpful starting point.

 - Implement and adjust the salary structure annually to assist in monitoring the current landscape and market trends.